catamphetamine/anychan/README.md

   // How often should the application "poll" the data source for new data.
   // Contrary to "push" updates, "polling" is a technique for continuously
-  // re-fetching the data from the source to see if there're any updates.
+  // re-fetching the data from the data source to see if there're any updates.
   // Older engines, like classic imageboards, don't support "push" updates
   // via WebSockets, so the only way to get updates is by manually "polling"
   // for new data in a loop.
 The higher the "polling" rate, the more load